-This year, the Company proposes five (5) women among the group of 12 nominess for the position of director representing 42% of the Company's directors.
+This year, the Company proposed in the monotime that the nominess for the position of director representing 42% of the Company's directors.
 The Company will continue to meet its target for the representation of individuals who identify as women.